Created by Bill Pronzini (1943--)

-Maybe not as hardboiled, or as hard-drinking, but he's no softy, either.
+Maybe not as hard-boiled, or as hard-drinking, but he's no softie, either.
 Pronzini has definitely put his hero through the wringer-heartbreak, cancer, capture by a psychopath, betrayal by his best friend.
 Enough slings and arrows of outrageous fortune to fill a lifetime, which is really the whole point.
 This is what the series is really about-the chronicle of one man's life and times.

-Always a critical darling, though never true best-sellers, the twenty-sixth and latest installment in the long-running, Crazybone (2000), ended with the intriguing possibility that Nameless and Kerry would adopt a child, suggesting a move far from the hard-edged dramas of a lone wolf private eye.
+Always a critical darling, though never true best-sellers, the twenty-sixth novel in the long-running series, Crazybone (2000), ended with the intriguing possibility that Nameless and Kerry would adopt a child, suggesting a move far from the hard-edged dramas of a lone wolf private eye.
 In fact, at the time Pronzini himself let it be known (in Mystery & Detective Monthly and perhaps elsewhere) that he wasn't going to write any more Nameless novels, unless he got an exceptional offer from some publisher.
 However, he planned to end the series on an upbeat note and to allow for its possible (and from this quarter, much-hoped for) revival.

-The resulting novel, Bleeders (2002), found Nameless at the crossroads, indeed.
+Well, I guess somebody made a deal, or came to their senses or something, because the hiatus was soon over.
+The next nove in the series, Bleeders (2002), found Nameless at the crossroads, indeed.
 And it could have ended there.

-Since then, the books have slipped into a formula of sorts that might almost be called cozy, were it not for Pronzini's seemingly endless ability to shake things up, and probe under the skin of his characters.
-Each book now typically features three separate but often thematically linked cases (one each for Nameless, Jake and Tamara) and at least one personal crisis for at least one of them.
+Since then, the books (and there's been a new one almost every year since) have slipped into a formula of sorts that might almost be called cozy, were it not for Pronzini's seemingly endless ability to shake things up, and probe under the skin of his characters.
+Each book now typically features three separate but often thematically linked cases (one each for Nameless, and his two employees, Jake and Tamara) and usually at least one personal or moral crisis for at least one of them.
 Not the lone wolf action-packed adventures of yore, perhaps, but a realistic and revealing (and unapologetically adult) continuation of one man's journey down the mean streets.

 The Nameless series is simply one of the bravest and most gripping voyages detective fiction has to offer -- climb on board.
 Highly and heartily recommended.